aynurin/proximo-web/README.md

 ## Todo

-Monthly balances: low, ending, average spend, average income Hide transaction edit window earlier
-Ads - on review, check again on March 9th
-Really lacking transfers
 Chart is jumping
-S3 does not serve pushstate URLs
 Intro
 About
+S3 does not serve pushstate URLs
+Ads - on review, check again on March 9th
+Really lacking transfers
 Searchable tables (lots of fun!)
 Chart adjustments
 Responsive